tiffhou6/PWC_Virtual_Internship/README.md

 # PWC Virtual Internship
+## Background and Project Overview:
+PwC is committed to driving the skills revolution required by the digital age.
+This includes not only digital proficiency but also fostering creativity, emotional intelligence, and digital awareness to help employees succeed in the future workplace.
+As part of this mission, PwC offers motivated employees the opportunity to become 'Digital Accelerators,' rapidly advancing their skills in data, automation, AI, and digital storytelling.
+Welcome to the team!
+Your manager, Giulia, will support you in mastering PowerBI, a key step in your journey to becoming a Digital Accelerator.
+An important client is already awaiting your expertise in data visualization.

+### Disclaimer:
+This project is being completed using Tableau for data visualization and analysis.
+While Tableau is my tool of choice for this project, the insights and visualizations created here can be adapted to other platforms as needed.
+All visualizations and analyses will be shared in Tableau-compatible formats.

 ## Task 2: Visualizing Customer and Agent Behavior
 - Create a dashboard for visualizing relevant KPIs and metrics in the dataset provided.